-The different behaviors observed between the two studied papers is due to the differences on their coating composition.
-The coating layer of the thermal sensitive paper has different classes of compounds and in each class there is a long list of chemical substances that can be used.
-So it is uncommon to find two thermal sensitive papers from different manufacturers with the same behavior.
+The different behaviors observed between the two studied papers are due to the difference in their coating composition.
+The coating layer of the thermosensitive paper has different classes of compounds and, in each class, there is a long list of chemical substances that can be used.
+So, it is uncommon to find two thermosensitive papers from different manufacturers with same behavior.

-From Figure 6, it is clear that the Arrhenius model could not be applied to "Paper G" because the aging reaction does not follow the same kinetics on the three temperatures used.
-Moreover the exposure to temperatures higher than the environment ones, contributes to the OD increase, instead of causing its loss.
-One possible explanation is that the thermal dye is present on the coating in high concentration and the heat used to print the thermal paper is not enough to sensitize all the dye.
-In this case the exceeding dye will be revealed by the heat exposure.
+In Figure 6, it is clear that the Arrhenius model could not be applied to "Paper G", because the aging reaction does not follow the same kinetics on the three temperatures used.
+Moreover, the exposure to temperatures higher than the environment ones contributes to the OD increase instead of causing its loss.
+One possible explanation is that the thermal dye is present in the coating in high concentration, and the heat used to print the thermal paper is not enough to sensitize all the dye.
+In this case, the exceeding dye will be revealed by the heat exposure.

-For "Paper F", the Arrhenius model is not useful too, for the reasons given bellow:
+For "Paper F", the Arrhenius model is not useful as well, for the reasons that follow:

-- to build up the Arrhenius plot, a same OD loss must be considered for all three temperatures: - if the considered the time to achieve an OD is equal to 1,0, which is the lowest value permitted by the Brazilian Government ^[10] for printed area from thermal sensitive papers used for invoice, than it took 18 hours of exposure at a 60°C temperature to decrease to a value of 1,00, and 504 hours of exposure at a 50°C temperature; - the graphic for 40°C shows a smaller slope when compared to the other temperatures and probably the time required to get to the OD equal to 1,00 would be too long.
+• to build up the Arrhenius plot, the same OD loss must be considered for all three temperatures;

+• if considered the time to achieve an OD equal to 1,0 - which is the lowest value permitted by the Brazilian government (Ato COTEPE/ICMS n°4, 2010) for printed area from thermosensitive papers used for invoice -, than it took 18 hours of exposure at $60^{\circ}$ C and 504 hours of exposure at 50°C to decrease to a value of 1,00;

+• the graphic for 40°C shows a smaller slope when compared to the other temperatures and, probably, the time required to get to the OD equal to 1,00 would be too long.

-It is important to point that the printing lifetime of thermal sensitive paper is affected by the energy used to print the paper.
-Figure 7A shows the curve of OD versus energy density for "Paper F" before and after exposure at 60°C during different periods and Figure 7B shows the loss of OD observed.
+It is important to point out that the printing lifetime of thermosensitive paper is affected by the energy used to print the paper.
+Figure 7A shows the curve of OD versus energy density for